Bellevue-based game developer Bungie splits from Activision

 In the intervening years, the rise of online games that are constantly updated has drastically changed the industry landscape, allowing game developers to sell their products straight to players without an intermediary publisher.

-“Five to 10 years ago, a publisher was critical for getting into big physical retailers,” said Mat Piscatella, U.S. video game industry analyst at NPD Group.
+“Five to 10 years ago, a publisher was critical for getting into big physical retailers,” said Mat Piscatella, U.S. video-game industry analyst at NPD Group.
 “Nowadays there are a lot more options available.”

 Chinese gaming and technology companies have grown in the last decade, as well, and serve as ready investors in independent American game studios.
 NetEase, the Chinese online gaming company that publishes Activision Blizzard’s “Overwatch,” “Hearthstone” and “World of Warcraft” games in China, invested $100 million in Bungie in June 2018.